September 1 – October 12, 2019

-Our expedition departs the Kathmandu Valley, driving through the Nepali countryside and along the Friendship Highway to the border towns of Kodari and Zhangmu.
-We cross the Bhote River passing the international border of Nepal and China.
+Our expedition departs the Kathmandu Valley, driving through the Nepali countryside to the border town of Timure.
+We cross the river passing the international border of Nepal and China.

-We drive across the Tibetan Plateau to Nyalam.
+We drive across the Tibetan Plateau to Kriyong.

 Today we drive through the scenic valley leading to Chinese basecamp.

-We trek along the moraine of the Gyabrag Glacier to Advanced Base Camp located at the base of Cho Oyu and just east of Nangpa La; a glaciated pass that serves as the main trading route between Tibet and the Khumbu Valley.
+We trek along the moraine of the Gyabrag Glacier to Advanced Base Camp located at the base of Cho Oyu and just east of the Nangpa La, a glaciated pass that serves as the main trading route between Tibet and the Khumbu Valley.

 Over the next three weeks our ascent follows an acclimatization schedule of equipment carries and rest days as our climbing team works to establish a series of three high camps on the upper flanks of the mountain.
 From base camp, the route goes up a meandering glacier till below the Northwest Ridge, a steep, loose slope leads to camp one.

 The route continues up the ice and snow covered Northwest Ridge, passing a short but steep ice wall, which is one of the technical cruxes of the route.